mit-han-lab/TinyChatEngine/README.md

 ## Quantization and Model Support

 The goal of TinyChatEngine is to support various quantization methods on various devices.
 For example, At present, it supports the quantized weights for int8 opt models that originate from [smoothquant](https://github.com/mit-han-lab/smoothquant) using the provided conversion script [opt_smooth_exporter.py](transformer/opt_smooth_exporter.py).
 For LLaMA models, scripts are available for converting Huggingface format checkpoints to our int4 wegiht [format](transformer/llama_exporter.py), and for quantizing them to specific methods [based on your device](transformer/model_quantizer.py).
-Before converting and quatizing your models, it is recommended to apply the fake quantization from [AWQ](https://github.com/mit-han-lab/llm-awq) to achieve a better accuracy.
-We are currently working on supporting more models, please stay tune!
+Before converting and quantizing your models, it is recommended to apply the fake quantization from [AWQ](https://github.com/mit-han-lab/llm-awq) to achieve better accuracy.
+We are currently working on supporting more models, please stay tuned!

 ### Device-specific int4 Weight Reordering